israelh88/Capstone-Google_Advanced_Data_Analytics/README.md

 !["SalifortCapstoneProjectFeatureImportance](https://github.com/israelh88/Capstone-Google_Advanced_Data_Analytics/blob/main/images/Screenshot%202024-02-28%20154746.png?raw=true)

 #### Partial Dependence PLot of monthly_hours
-The big revelation from the Partial Dependence plot is how attrition varies by monthly hours worked.
-It is more apparent that overworked and underworked employees tend to leave the company.
-A standard workweek consists of 40 hours, roughly 173 hrs per month.
-Per the plot, employees are most likely to leave when averaging 250 hours per month, which equates to approximately 63 hours per week.
-Similarly, there is a tendency for employees to leave when working much less than 40 hours per week--around 30 hours.”
+Partial dependence is a way of measuring how the predicted outcome changes when the value of a feature is varied.
+It was a big revelation how attrition varies by monthly_hours worked--overworked and underworked employees tend to leave the company.

+Given that a standard workweek consists of 40 hours, this is  approximately 173 hrs per month.
+  - Salifort employees are most likely to leave when averaging 250 hours per month, which equates to approximately 63 hours per week.
+  - There is a tendency for employees to leave when working 135 hours per month--around 30 hours per week.”

 ![SalifortCapstoneProjectFeatureImportance](https://github.com/israelh88/Capstone-Google_Advanced_Data_Analytics/blob/main/images/Screenshot%202024-02-28%20155004.png?raw=true)